FIA Prize Giving Ceremony: Rookie of the Year

-Charles Leclerc: winner of Rookie of the Year award in 2017 and 2018.
+Rafael Câmara is the most recent winner of the Rookie of the Year award, having won it in 2025.

 The FIA Rookie of the Year is selected amongst drivers who completed their first season in an FIA-sanctioned championship.
 Eligible series include the FIA Formula One World Championship, World Rally Championship, European Rally Championship, World Touring Car Championship, FIA World Endurance Championship, World Rallycross Championship, European Rallycross Championship, FIA Formula 2 Championship, FIA Formula Three Championships, and Karting KF World Championship.